Troubleshooting

 ## Checking for Broken Packages

 In general it can be useful to check to see if packages are broken.
-This may happen if you or another program move a file, or it can happen over time due to the nature of rolling distros.
+This may happen if you manually install a program or change a file, or a rogue program overwrites something.

 ```sh